Search Engine Optimization

 There is a lot of online chatter claiming that SEO is dead and that it is no longer possible to manipulate Googles rankings any more.

-Google have recently made some massive changes to their algorithms that filter search results.
+Google have recently made (and indeed continue to make) some massive changes to their algorithms that filter & decide search results.
 As a consequence, the ingredients needed to achieve top spot have changed, but that doesn’t mean you can no longer influence where you rank.

 Anyone who declares that SEO is dead simply doesn’t know how to get to the top.
 Many SEO companies have given up trying to work it out and have moved on to other forms of internet marketing in order to earn themselves a living.